 - On the second drop down menu that appears in Spanish click on: POLICIA- CERTIFICADOS Y ASIGNACION NIE (this is if you want a NIE) or POLICIA-CERTIFICADOS UE if you want to be officially registered as resident and get the credit-card-sized green card.
 (Click here to go back to explanations page to see what it is you need if you are unsure).

-- You will now see, just for your information, a list in Spanish of documents you need to take with you that covers what we have also summarised in English on this website or links to other help sites.
+- Depending on province, you may now see, just for your information, in Spanish, any extra information regarding the process in your province.
+This can vary locally.
 Scroll down to the end and click on the red ENTRAR button to ask for an appointment.

 - You should now press the red SOLICITAR CITA (Request appointment) button at the base.

-- A drop-down menu of local National Police stations and their addresses in your province should appear.
+- A drop-down menu of local National Police stations or Oficina de Extranjería and their addresses in your province should appear.
 Choose the one closest to you and then click on the red button that says “Siguiente” (Next).
 In some cases, especially provinces with smaller populations, the provincial or island office of the Ministry of Interior “Oficina de Extranjería” may come up instead of / as well, as a valid option for you to choose if you wish.
 Make a note of the address where you are choosing.